-This coursewill allow the student to perform acquired skills in the areas of major engine repair.
+This course will allow the student to perform acquired skills in the areas of electrical systems, computerized electronic systems, computerized fuel delivery and mixing systems, and emissions systems.
 The affected repairs are to be done on customer vehicles, simulating a shop environment.
 A strong emphasis will be placed on customer relations and communications.
 Preparedness for the ASE (Automotive Service Excellence) exam is emphasized.
-PREREQUISITES: 602-177 -
+PREREQUISITES: 602-156 - Auto Instrumentation and Testing 602-159 - Auto Engine Performance COREQUISITES: 801-136 - English Composition 1